pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Financial Planning & Analysis transforms accounting data into strategic intelligence.
-It's not about creating spreadsheetsâ€”it's about building a system that gives you foresight, enables better decisions, and helps you navigate uncertainty with confidence.
+It's not about creating spreadsheets—it's about building a system that gives you foresight, enables better decisions, and helps you navigate uncertainty with confidence.

 Remember: The best financial plan is useless if you don't use it.
 Review your budget and forecast monthly, track your metrics weekly, and use the insights to make better decisions.
 When executed properly, FP&A becomes your competitive advantage, allowing you to see opportunities and threats before your competitors do.